Reference guide¶

 [5, 3, 1]

-Info file format¶
+Info file format

-is in use.- A linked adapter is used.
+• A linked adapter is used.

 A row is written for all input reads, even those that are discarded from the final FASTA/FASTQ output due to filtering options.